 This part of the garden is not watered so needs to stand on it's own!

-The prairie garden is full of thousands of plants to make up this style of planting.
-Autumn colors are a feature in this part of the garden in April/May.
+The prairie garden is full of the thousands of plants needed to make up this style of planting.
+Autumn colours are beautifully featured in this part of the garden in April/May.

-Many bulbs are under planted for early spring colour before the perennials start into growth..
+Many bulbs are under planted for early spring colour before the perennials start their growth..

 The rock and water garden is split over two levels.
-There are two ponds a top and lower pond. many Peonies, maples, conifers,water lilies,water iris and rare bulbs and alpine plants.
+There are two ponds - a top and lower pond.
+This area features many Peonies, maples, conifers, water lilies, water iris, rare bulbs and alpine plants.

 A row of beautiful Mount Fiji cherries flower late Sept/early Oct

-Peonies are at there best in mid to late October.
+Peonies are at their best in mid to late October.

-The long Border, AKA the Barry Manilow Border, is a garden border full of colour made up of annuals, bulbs, perennials, shrubs, roses and grasses to make a very colorful part of the garden.
+The long Border, AKA the Barry Manilow Border, is a garden border full of colour and comprises, bulbs, perennials, shrubs, roses and grasses that combine to make a very colourful garden area.

-This is an all season border.
+This is an all seasons border.
 The Dahlias and Canna's take centre stage in late summer and into Autumn.

 The roses and annuals are best in spring.

-The single coloured borders are a experiment with colour.
+The single coloured borders are an experiment with colour.

 We are using a main colour, eg. pink then adding a back up colour like plum.